h2oai/sparkling-water/doc/src/site/sphinx/ml/sw_target_encoder.rst

               .setInputCols(Array("RACE", "DPROS", "DCAPS"))
               .setLabelCol("CAPSULE")

-        Also create an instance of an algorithm consuming encoded columns and define pipeline:
+        Also, create an instance of an algorithm consuming encoded columns and define pipeline:

         .. code:: scala